 - Medications and dietary supplements may also be helpful:

 - Dietary supplementation with calcium/magnesium.

-- Dietary supplementation with vitamin B6.
+- Dietary supplementation with fish oil supplements.

 - Low dose oral nifedipine.

 See links below for additional details.

 Nipple pain – links @

 Baby clamps down during breastfeeding by Debbie Donovan, IBCLC